sphinx-doc/sphinx/doc/config.rst

 .. confval:: linkcheck_timeout

-   A timeout value, in seconds, for the linkcheck builder.  **Only works in Python 2.6 and higher.**  The default is to use Python's global socket timeout.
+   A timeout value, in seconds, for the linkcheck builder.
+The default is to use Python's global socket timeout.

    .. versionadded:: 1.1